- Start Conditions

 Note: A valid leaderboard MUST have all four of these conditions, even if they're set to always be true (

 Those last 4 fields are really important and LOTS of care must be taken over the entry of any characters into these strings.
 That's why they deserve a further explanation:

-The STA or Start condition is a series of values, like an achievement, that must be true in order to start looking for a leaderboard submission.
-Once the STA is true, the game will activate the other three, and will keep processing them constantly.
+The Start (STA) condition is a series of values, like an achievement, that must be true in order to start looking for a leaderboard submission.

-The memory addresses for STA/CAN/SUB/VAL have the following format:
+Memory addresses for STA/CAN/SUB/VAL have the format defined here.

-The best place to start is to look at one of the existing leaderboards http://retroachievements.org/leaderboardList.php and break it down to see how it works.
+The best place to start is to look at existing leaderboards and break it down to see how it works.
 We're going to use the Green Hill Act 1 (Sonic the Hedgehog) Leaderboard for this purpose.
 Then let's see how it looks: